giorgiovilardo/adventOfCode2024/README.md

 Spent more time trying to write transpose methods than real business logic, and since i suck at algos I used chat gpt for the diagonal one, and it delivered.
 Thanks new AI overlords!

+Part 2 I was really stuck until I realized I had the wrong windowing -_- `for` cycles with indexes are really hard for me to grasp for some reason...